wgx-precy/escrow/docs/api-overview.md

 ]
 ```

-#### Errors
+###Create a `payload` string with the following formula:

-LianLian uses conventional HTTP response codes to indicate the success or failure of an API request.
+**HTTP_METHOD&URI&REQUEST_EPOCH&REQUEST_PAYLOAD[&QUERY_STRING]**ate the success or failure of an API request.
 In general: Codes in the 2xx range indicate success.
 Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was omitted, a charge failed, etc.).
 Codes in the 5xx range indicate an error with LianLian's servers (these are rare).

 Some 4xx errors that could be handled programmatically (e.g., a validation error) include an error code that briefly explains the error reported.